ThatOtherZach/Eventic/replit.md

 - **Event Reputation System**: Attendees can rate events (thumbs up/down); event owners' reputation is displayed with badges and formatted vote counts.
 Users earn 1 ticket reward when rating an event for the first time.
 - **Ticket Resale System**: Replaces refunds, allowing tickets to be resold at original price (2% fee for paid tickets).
 Resale queue ensures automatic matching with new purchases.
 - **NFT Royalty System**: Users can choose between standard minting (12 tickets) with 2.69% royalty on resales or no-royalty minting (15 tickets).
 Implements ERC-2981 royalty standard for marketplace compatibility.
+- **User-Controlled NFT Minting**: Platform charges tickets (12 or 15) for NFT minting rights, but users pay gas fees directly from their wallets.
+Users connect MetaMask or Coinbase Wallet, approve the transaction, and the NFT is minted directly to their address.
+Transaction monitoring ensures successful mints or automatic ticket refunds on failure.
+Gas costs on Base L2 are typically $0.01-$0.50 per mint.
 - **Error Logging**: Comprehensive server error logging to a `system_logs` table with 90-day retention, categorizing errors by severity.
 - **Toast Notifications**: Bootstrap-style success, error, and system fault toasts for immediate visual feedback.
 - **Enhanced Event Management**: Date/time validation for event starts/ends, supporting multi-day events.